 Donna.
 Literally growing up as the girl next door and marrying my youngest brother Gary, Donna is compassionate, big-hearted, nurturing, and the first in the family to offer her help.
 She’s a fabulous cook, and I know she’s already planning to make all my favorite foods when I get back, as well as helping me with all the things I can’t do for myself.
 Our family is extremely lucky to have her… and we’re keeping her!

 Jaime.
 We call her “The Wolf” (ref Pulp Fiction).
 Smart as a whip, Jaime became CEO of a medical company in her 30’s.
 If she can’t get it done, then it just cannot be done.
 She spent countless hours trying to reason with a bureaucracy (Blue Cross) that ignored all empirical evidence.
-She is a selfless when it come to friends and family and I really appreciate the enormous amount of expertise and tenacity as well as love and emotional support she brought to the table.
-I’m looking forward to giving her a well deserved hug in person.
+She is selfless when it comes to friends and family and I really appreciate the enormous amount of expertise and tenacity as well as love and emotional support she brought to the table.
+I’m looking forward to giving her a well-deserved hug in person.

 Gary and Jesse.
 I suspect my brother and brother in law feel like they’re not doing enough but it’s not true.
 Taking care of logistical details like retrieving Steve’s truck from Logan airport and taking charge of the kids so Aimee and Donna can help with my return and recovery are no small contributions.
 I love them both dearly and we miss their sense of humor very much.

 Jill and Nick.
 My babies!
 Oh, how I miss them!
 Nothing lifts my spirits more than getting texts from them.
 I cherish them and my son in law, Mark.
 I also look forward to seeing my very special stepchildren, Chrissy and Danny, and their families when I return to RI.